Nathan Holland: Milton Keynes Dons

 On 22 June 2022, Holland joined League One club Milton Keynes Dons on a permanent deal following his release from West Ham.
 He made his debut on 30 July 2022 in a 1–0 defeat away to Cambridge United.
 Holland went on to make 35 appearances in all competitions in his debut season, scoring 2 goals.

 Forest Green Rovers

 On 24 August 2023, Holland joined League Two club Forest Green Rovers for an undisclosed fee.

 Following relegation at the end of the 2023–24 season, Holland was released.

+He was subsequently drafted into the Baller League.

 International career

 As well as England, Holland is eligible to represent Barbados.
 He made 26 appearances for England at U16 to U19 level, including 15 appearances and 2 goals for the U17 side.